-Antigonon leptopus or coral vine is an invasive species that has increased in abundance in recent years in south and central Florida.
-It is listed as a Category II invasive exotic by the Florida’s Exotic Pest Plant Council.
-This species is native to Mexico and is often grown as a landscape plant in the southeast and Gulf regions of the United States.
+Coral vine was introduced into Florida as an ornamental around 1924 and is often grown as a landscaping plant in the southeast and Gulf regions of the United States.
 It produces beautiful light pink to dark pink flower clusters.
-Coral vine is grown in the landscape as an ornamental, typically used for its vining habit to cover fences or climb trellises.
+Coral vine is used for its vining habit to cover fences or climb trellises.
 It tolerates poor soil and a wide range of light conditions, making it a very successful invasive plant species.
 Coral vine has become an invasive species and has increased in abundance in south and central Florida.

 If possible, removal should occur before seeds are produced.
-Care must be exercised to prevent seed spread and dispersal during the removal process.Cultural
+Care must be exercised to prevent seed spread and dispersal during the removal process.

 There is limited research and data on mechanical control of coral vine.
 Continuous cutting will be effective in depleting food reserves, but this process will take several cycles.
-If plants are physically removed, underground tubers must be removed or plants will re-sprout.Biological
+If plants are physically removed, underground tubers must be removed or plants will re-sprout.

 There is limited research and data on biological control of coral vine.